 Should I consider medication?

-In some cases a combination of medication and therapy is the right course of action, especially in cases of deep depression or severe anxiety or ADHD.
-You will need to work with your medical doctor or psychiatrist to determine what's best for you.
+In some cases a combination of medication and therapy is the right course of action, especially in cases of deep depression or severe anxiety You will need to work with your medical doctor or psychiatrist to determine what's best for you.
 However, it is well established that medication alone treats the symptoms, but therapy can treat the underlying distress and behavior patterns that will help achieve the mental health and happiness you are striving for.